-Specify a value in the range from 0 to 200000000.
+Specify a value in the range of 0 to 200000000.
 The default is 0.
-When the path cost is set to 0, the value is updated with the external path cost from an incoming STP packet.
+When the path cost is set to 0, the value is updated with the external path cost from a received STP packet.

 14. In the Priority field, specify the priority for a particular port within the CST.